-The applications process will be managed online and all applications forms must be sent electronically via the council website.
+The applications process will be managed online and all event application forms must be sent electronically to the Council events@croydon.gov.uk.

 All applications will be checked by the events team and once verified as complete applicants will be informed about whether the event will be subject to consultation.